These German Fried Potatoes Are Dangerously Tasty!

 - Repeat the steps - and add more oil as needed - until you have used up all the potatoes.
 In the last batch, re-add the onions and fry them for a few seconds (they should not get too dark!).
 Then add your fried onions onto your fried potatoes and add more salt and/or pepper as needed.

-- Optional: Garnish with cut up chives before serving.
+- Optional: Garnish with chopped chives before serving.

-- It's important to use a type of potato that is firm-boiling/waxy - otherwise your fried potatoes will most likely be mushy and not crispy.
+- It's important to use a type of potato that is waxy.
+Otherwise, your fried potatoes will most likely be mushy and not crispy.

 Nutrition Information:Yield: 4 Serving Size: 1